 Fellowships in this stream will have a primary focus on one of three sub-streams:

-Fellows in these sub-streams are encouraged to utilize resources, approaches or tools from RNAO’s 3rd edition Leading Change Toolkit™ to support the advancement of your goals.
-This may include the Social Movement Action Framework (Grinspun et al., 2020), the Knowledge-to-Action framework (Graham et al., 2006) and/or strategies in the section, Engaging Persons with Lived Experience.
+Fellows in these sub-streams are encouraged to utilize resources, approaches or tools from RNAO’s third edition Leading Change Toolkit™ to support the advancement of your goals.
+This may include the Social Movement Action Framework, the Knowledge-to-Action Framework and/or strategies in the section, engaging persons with lived experience.

 a) Individual change agent (Clinical) - This sub-stream is focused on the development of your knowledge, skills and expertise in a specific area of evidence-based practice that will enhance care delivery in your organization or community.
 For example, it could include gaining a deeper understanding of an area of clinical practice such as providing palliative care to children and their families, developing advanced pain assessment skills or enhancing your wound management knowledge.